alphagov/wcag-primer/source/documentation/checklist.md

 ## Perceivable
 * Do all images have an appropriate text equivalent?
 Is essential visual information also available as text?
 * Do all audio files have a transcript?
-Is essential audio information availble as text?
+Is essential audio information available as text?
 * Do all videos have captions that are synchronised with the audio?
 * Does video that includes important visual information have an audio description?
 * Is all content structure that is communicated visually available to assistive technologies?